dcalc/WaLSAtools_fork/docs/python/power-spectra-example.md

 *   **Quasi-periodic oscillation:** An oscillation with a frequency of 10 Hz and a time-varying amplitude.
 *   **Noise:** Random noise added to the signal.

-By analyzing this synthetic signal with different methods, we can evaluate their ability to accurately identify and characterize these diverse oscillatory components.
-This provides valuable insights into the strengths and limitations of each technique, guiding the selection of appropriate methods for analyzing real-world data.
+By analysing this synthetic signal with different methods, we can evaluate their ability to accurately identify and characterise these diverse oscillatory components.
+This provides valuable insights into the strengths and limitations of each technique, guiding the selection of appropriate methods for analysing real-world data.
 For a comprehensive discussion of the analysis and results, please refer to the associated article in *Nature Reviews Methods Primers*.

 !!! walsa-example "Analysis and Figure"